appsmithorg/appsmith-docs/website/docs/advanced-concepts/git-workflow/working-with-branches.md

 To create these branches in your Appsmith app, follow the steps below:

 * Click the current branch at the bottom left corner to open the branch modal that shows the list of existing branches.
-* To create a new branch, enter the new branch name in the input box and click on `Create branch:<branch-name>`.
+* To create a new branch, enter the new branch name (Eg. release) in the input box and click on **Create branch:release**.

 ![](/img/create_branch.gif)